-We are all so different, and have such different needs, interests and worldviews.
-As a result, conflict is inevitable whenever those diverse ideas clash – but that is not inevitably negative.
+We are all have different experiences, needs, interests and worldviews.
+As a result, conflict is inevitable as our diverse ideas clash – but that is not inevitably negative.

 “I just wanted to thank you for your amazing facilitation.
 You really seemed to guide the sessions to ensure that we tackled some of the issues that have been at the fore of the conflict.
 It has been incredibly productive and liberating – we have a great foundation to move forward.”